VEGAN BEETROOT BEAN BURGERS + A COOKBOOK GIVEAWAY! (V+, ChF, GF)

 Please note that this competition is open to UK residents only.
 Therefore, I'd be super grateful if you can be clear when you comment whether you live in the UK or not.
 And even if you don't please do feel free to leave a comment.
 As always I'm super interested to read your answers no matter where you live because, well, I love comments.
 They make my day ;).
 Good luck everyone!

 P.S.
 All the spots on my 1-2-1 food styling sessions are sold out for the year and my 1-2-1 instagram mentoring sessions are selling out quickly too.
-But if you'd like to know when new dates then e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk and aks to join the mailing list.
-Simples ;).
+But if you'd like to know when new dates become available before anyone else then please join the mailing list below.

 VEGAN BEETROOT BEAN BURGERS + A COOKBOOK GIVEAWAY!
 (V+, ChF, GF)